Worth Township, Boone County, Iowa

-Worth Township is one of seventeen townships in Boone County, Iowa, USA.
+Worth Township is one of seventeen townships in Boone County, Iowa, United States.
 As of the 2000 census, its population was 655.

 History

 Worth Township was organized in 1858.
 It is named for William J. Worth.

 Geography

 Worth Township covers an area of 27.23 sqmi and contains one incorporated settlement, Luther.
 According to the USGS, it contains four cemeteries: Hull, James Gildea, Sarah Dinwoodie and Squire Boone.